 Auction Leagues are continuing to gain in popularity amongst fantasy football leagues and are becoming a preferred method of drafting for many fantasy football enthusiasts.
-It really makes for a more intersting draft.
+It really makes for a more interesting draft.
 They help eliminate the crying and whining over who gets the #1 pick, or even the top few picks of the draft.
-Yes, the top few picks of the draft is the difference of landing Arian Foster, Aaron Rodgers, or Ray Rice rather than Willis McGahee.
+Yes, the top few picks of the draft is the difference of landing, say, Adrian Peterson, Aaron Rodgers, or Dez Bryant rather than Trent Richardson or Geno Smith.
 If an owner in your league really wants someone badly enough then they can bid for his rights.
 Owners won't be able to make excuses about why their season tanked because they had the 11th pick in a 12 team draft.

 Beware, auction drafts aren't necessarily easier than traditional round-by-round drafts.
 They do require more research and skill than a traditional draft.
 In order to be successful, you have to really do your homework.
 In a traditional draft you can follow your cheat sheet for the most part and pick the next guy on the list in order fill a need at a position.
 In an auction league, owners take turns calling out a player's name to start the bidding on that player.
 Therefore, some more big name talented players may be available later in the draft once owner's begin to spend their money.